 No shrub garden would be complete without the summer-flowering viburnums.
 The snowball bush, V. opulus sterile, is the most popular of these.
 Its globular flowers, green at first, but turning pure white later, make an established specimen of this lovely summer shrub an unforgettable sight when the branches are smothered in white snowballs.
 It is, however, rather a vigorous grower for small gardens and for these V. tomentosum plicatum would be a more appropriate choice.
 This seldom exceeds 2m (6ft) in height and the ‘snowballs’ are in the form of half-globes which are borne in symmetrical pairs along the branches, giving the effect of a stylized Chinese scroll painting.
 The variety grandiforum, with larger leaves and flowers than those of the type is the best form to grow.

-Continuity of display In the rather barren weeks that follow the peak flowering period, hydrangeas are a first-class standby.
+In the rather barren weeks that follow the peak flowering period, hydrangeas are a first-class standby.
 Apart from the large-leaved species, which require partial shade, they will thrive either in full sun or semi-shade.
 In the former position, however, copious watering or regular mulching will be required during the first few seasons after planting.
 H. macrophylla is the well-known and deservedly popular pot hydrangea of the florists’ shops.
 It will also do well out of doors in most parts of the British Isles, although in exposed positions and inland districts the blossom buds, which begin to swell very early in the year, may suffer frost

 Another genus of late-flowering shrubs, useful for bridging the gap